TurakhiaLab/metaWEPP/README.md

 kraken2-build --build --db $DBNAME
 ```
 Customize kmer with `--kmer-len` and `--minimizer-len` option if needed.
 This may improve classification rate if tuned properly.
-Customize kmer with `--kmer-len` and `--minimizer-len` option if needed.
-This may improve classification rate if tuned properly.

 **Step 4:** (Optional) Remove intermediate files after building a custom database which helps to free disk space.
 ```
 kraken2-build --clean --db $DBNAME
 ```
-View more information at the official [Kraken2 documentation](https://github.com/DerrickWood/kraken2/wiki/Manual#custom-databases).

 View more information at the official [Kraken2 documentation](https://github.com/DerrickWood/kraken2/wiki/Manual#custom-databases).